Simon-J-Cobb/AmongUsBot/README.md

 Commands

-!ping - Check bot is alive \n
+!ping - Check bot is alive

-!muteall - Mute all people in current voicechannel \n !unmuteall - Unmuteall in current voicechannel \n
+!muteall - Mute all people in current voicechannel

+!unmuteall - Unmuteall in current voicechannel

-!sus - Pick a random user in the current voice channel as suspect \n
+!sus - Pick a random user in the current voice channel as suspect